 In 1991, I was asked to deliver my own commencement address at Western Washington University as that year’s recipient of the university’s teaching award.
 The address gave me an opportunity to think about the nature of such speeches and their purpose.
 I decided to take a different approach from the traditional ones that are delivered at most commencements.
 Rather than viewing my own commencement address as an event in time and space - a talk given on the morning of December 14, 1991 in a small university town, I chose to treat it as a conversation that occurs through time - from Dr. King's words to me at my graduation - filtered through my life's experiences over the years – then to the young audience of new graduates as they embarked on their own journey and continued the conversation with their own generation.
 It was in a sense a conversation from one generation to the next about the questions that are central to why we educate - questions about the kind of persons we become - and ultimately, questions about the kind of community we create.
 It is a conversation, I might add, that is sadly lacking in the public debate of our time.
 One has only to listen to the media each night to see how far we are from a true conversation on these questions.

 I remember first talking about the nature of an authentic conversation and ways that it differs from the many false versions of it, for example, political conversations that have been increasingly reduced to a manipulation of the voter through effective 90 second sound-bites over the airwaves where issues become mere vehicles for projecting images rather than the source of concerned social debate.
 I remember talking about the way conversations about public education in this country have become increasingly articulated in a language in which impersonal, technical thinking dominates -- generating an educational ethos in which ethics as a category of discussion is largely suppressed.
 The liberal language of social action and social critique has been more and more reduced to a language of social control.
 But even those conversations which seem to affirm human agency and assert liberal values become emptied of their content when they are used inauthentically.
 The same words that can be used in a genuine, meaningful public debate can also be used to silence.
-Earlier in this century, the American philosopher and educator, John Dewey expressed this concern when he wrote:
+Earlier in the last century, the American philosopher and educator, John Dewey expressed this concern when he wrote:

 Even when the words remain the same they mean something very different when they are uttered by a minority struggling against repressive measures and when expressed by a group that, having attained power, then uses ideas that were once weapons of emancipation as instruments for keeping the power and wealth it has obtained.
 Ideas that at one time are means of producing social change assume another guise when they are used as a means of preventing further social change.1